troeger/fuzzed/README.md

 * Analytical and simulation-based analysis of fault tree and FuzzTree diagrams.
 * REST API for creating new diagrams with external software.

-You can try the editor at http://www.fuzzed.org.
+You can try the editor at http://fuzzed.org.

 ## Installation

-If you just want to install your own copy of FuzzEd, please read the [installation guide](https://github.com/troeger/fuzzed/wiki/InstallationGuide).
+Currently not supported.
+Use http://fuzzed.org or wait for #107 to be finished.

 ## Development